Accessibility

 Unpaid carers are also entitled to financial assistance.
 More information can be found here.

-Putting someone else in charge of benefits If you choose to, you can ask someone you trust – known as an ‘appointee’ – to receive and manage the money you get in benefits.
+You can choose to put someone else in charge of your benefits.
+You can ask someone you trust, who will be an 'appointee', to receive and manage the money you get from benefits.
 To do this, you will need to contact the Department for Work and Pensions (DWP).
-The appointee will have to prove that they are managing your money with your best interests in mind.
+The appointee will need to prove they are managing your money in your best interests.

 Making decisions in the future